msrezaie/Textual-Cryptography/README.md

 ### role: admin

-- admin logs in, and adds, updates, or removes cipher files and description (authentication not yet implemented)
+- admin logs in, and adds, updates, or removes cipher files and specification about the cipher and its keys
 - the cipher information gets added to the model, and the file (written in python) itself goes to an uploads directory in the server

 ### role: user

 - can access the main page and use any of the available ciphers to encrypt/decrypt text
-- user can also choose to sign up and their usage history be saved (not yet implemented)
+- user can also choose to sign up and get their usage history be saved in their account

 ### feature breakdown:
++: implemented
+-: not yet implemented

 - admin cipher add/remove (+)
-- open usage of encryption/decryption with available ciphers (+)
+- encryption/decryption with available ciphers (+)
-- admin dashboard interface for managing ciphers (partely implemented)
 - user interface for selecting cipher of choice and inputting text & key[s] for cryptography (+)
 - user authentication / authorization (+)
 - admin authentication & securing admin routes (+)
 - user session/cookies to secure individual users' usage history (+)
 - user interface for viewing their usage history (+)
+- admin dashboard interface for managing ciphers (partely implemented)

 ## technologies

 ### backend

-- nodejs, expressjs, mongodb, jwt, bcrypt, child_process, multer cookie-parser
+- nodejs, expressjs, mongodb, jwt, bcrypt, child_process, multer, cookie-parser

 ### frontend